aferg44/csc1254-sp2016/info/syl.rst

 you are receiving help from another student, be sure to credit that student where appropriate.

-**Note**.
+**Words to the wise**.
 This class is challenging, and difficulty spikes during and after each test.
 There will be no curves; all points are earned, and every point counts.
 If your final grade is one point away from a higher grade category, it will stay.
 You are allowed seven days to contest a grade earned (from the date it was entered).

 This class can also be fun.
 Maintain a positive attitude, embrace challenges, and make good decisions (turn in homework ahead of time, study ahead of time, practice regularly, and overestimate the difficulty).
-If you succeed in this course , it will reflect in your logical reasoning and programming abilities.
+If you succeed in this course, it will reflect in your logical reasoning and programming abilities.